 The writings of many of the mystics, including Rumi, Hafiz and Teresa of Avila, portray their second person experience of God.
 Filled with passionate and heartfelt language, their words express a beautiful intimacy with the Divine.

-These words and images help us soak in the Second Person of Spirit . . .
+These words help us soak in the Second Person of Spirit . . .

 As a doe longs for flowing streams, so my soul longs for you O God.